dalemusser/MUENGR_ITCurriculum/README.md

 **INFOTC 4440 Android App Development 3**

 This is a third in a series of courses on developing Android applications using Android Studio and the Java and Kotlin programming languages.
+This course covers advanced topics in application architecture, application design, data persistence, and client-server architecture.

 Credits: 3